MCHSL/extools/README.md

 To use, simply invoke `dump_memory_usage("myfile.json")` with the appropriate `call()()` syntax and away you go.
 This will halt the server for a moment as the counting is done.

-#### Optimizer
-Currently a proof of concept.
-The only optimization available is inlining - the optimizer will go through all procs and attempt to inline global proc calls to eliminate call overhead.
-At the time of writing optimizing takes an incredibly long time to finish, which makes it infeasible to use.

 #### Maptick
 Hooks an internal BYOND function which sends map updates to players, and measures time taken to execute it.
 The result is written to a global variable called `internal_tick_usage`.
 SS13 servers can use this information to adjust how much of a tick running subsystems can take, which reduces lag spikes perceived by players.